 Figure 2.
-‘What our General Counsellors should reflect on’, Supplément illustré de l’Antijuif algérien, September 18, 1898.
+‘What our General Counsellors should reflect on’, Supplément illustré de l’Antijuif algérien, September 18, 1898 (Bibliothèque nationale de France).

 Latent stereotypes about Muslims were even more ubiquitous.
 Settler journalists frequently worried about the security of Europeans faced with ‘hordes of half-savage’ Muslims and their misguided metropolitan champions.
 Such fears were heightened in this era by the demographic recovery of the Arabo-Berber population, prompting concerns that the ‘Algerian’ settler race would be ‘absorbed’, if it was not first to be massacred.
 Journalists attempted to quell these fears with jokes about Muslim ignorance and superstition.
 E. Niçaise, a writer of French origin, went so far as to imagine the character ‘Mohamed Biskri’, and create a twice-weekly publication in his name.
 Settler readers were encouraged to laugh at the very notion of a Muslim journalist, whose superficial understanding of colonial politics was compounded by his failure to master the French language.
 In acting as ventriloquist to Biskri, Niçaise not only aimed to affirm the civilisational inferiority of Algerian Muslims, but to render their difference unthreatening to a settler readership.
 Although Niçaise himself bitterly regretted the influence of Spanish and Italian settlers on colonial society, his reliance on Orientalist stereotypes of Muslim intellectual inferiority contributed to a wider process of racialisation in the press which was similarly upheld by references to an ‘Algerian’ or ‘Latin’ settler community.
 Settlers’ attempts to laugh off the prospect of Muslim journalism were increasingly undermined in the last years of the nineteenth century as a first generation of indigènes turned to the press to contest colonial inequalities.
 These journalists cultivated their own contacts around the Mediterranean and further afield, imagining communities as diverse as a reformed French Empire, and a federation of Islamic states.